dgiantsidi/protocols-aCounters/README.md

 `db/db_impl.h` : We extend the logic of the db to 'inject' our counter and Index objects as well as the recovery algorithm.

 `db/db_impl.h`, `db/db_impl_write.cc` : Logging Records along with timestamps.
 - `MergeBatchesOfSameEpoch(const WriteThread::WriteGroup& write_group);` : Instead of merging all records into a single batch we create a list with all sub-batches (individual to each txn).
 That way, we preserve the individual timestamps.
 Since non-conflicting transactions can be processed in parallel merging may concatenate transactions with different timestamps.
+(Observation: No performance overhead compared to the default implementation).
 - `WriteToWALWithTimestamps(const std::map<int, WriteBatch*>* groupBatches,
                            log::Writer* log_writer, uint64_t* log_used,
                            uint64_t* log_size);` : Our implementation to store transactions' write batches (local buffers) along with their acquired timestamps.

 `db/log_reader.h`, `db/log_reader.cc` : WAL reader modification.
 - `ReadRecord(Slice* record, std::string* scratch, int* timestamp, WALRecoveryMode wal_recovery_mode = WALRecoveryMode::kTolerateCorruptedTailRecords);` Reconstructs a write-batch from WAL.
-- `ReadPhysicalRecord(Slice* result, size_t* drop_size, int* previous_val);` : Reads a physical record from WAL and returns its type.
+- `ReadPhysicalRecord(Slice* result, size_t* drop_size, int* _id);` : Reads a physical record from WAL and returns its type.
+Also the `_id` contains the WAL id.

 `db/log_writer.h`, `db/log_writer.cc` : WAL writer modification.
 - `AddRecord(const Slice& slice, const int timestamp, class AsynchCounters* asynch_counter);`: Takes a write batch and appends it in the WAL.
 It may be splitted to one or multiple WAL records.
 - `EmitPhysicalRecord(RecordType type, const char* ptr, size_t length,
                                int timestamp);`: Writes a single physical record to the WAL.
+After emiting a physical record to the storage medium we increase the WAL counter.

 `db/db_impl_open.cc` : Recovery Algorithm.